Wellbeing Series for Planetary Health: Part Two

 Wellbeing Series for Planetary Health • Part Two

-Teddie Potter, PhD, RN, FAAN, Leah Prussia, DSW, LICSW, SEP, and Vishnu Laalitha Surapaneni, MD will participate in a lively panel discussion to be held over the lunch hour.
-Building on the rich experience provided by the Wellbeing Lecture, in this event attendees will be inspired to learn about the efforts being made toward planetary and human health in Minnesota, and will have the opportunity to engage directly with the panelists.
+Teddie Potter, PhD, RN, FAAN, Leah Prussia, DSW, LICSW, SEP, and Vishnu Laalitha Surapaneni, MD participated in a lively panel discussion that was held during the lunch hour.
+Building on the rich experience provided by Part 1 of the Wellbeing Series for Planetary Health, in this event attendees were inspired to learn about the efforts being made toward planetary and human health in Minnesota, and had the opportunity to engage directly with the panelists.

 Taking actions toward a healthier planet and community are acts of social justice.
 Join the Bakken Center in this grand challenge today.